A Blossom in the Desert – Matthew 11

-Though carrying out God’s most important work, many of the Lord’s servants do suffer for the sake of the kingdom of heaven.
+While in the process of carrying out God’s important work, many of the Lord’s servants do suffer for the sake of the kingdom of heaven.

-John the Baptist’s ministry of preparation for the appearance of Jesus was foretold hundreds of years in advance by God’s prophets.
-He had a powerful and effective ministry that drew large crowds to hear the good news of Jesus’ coming and to be baptized in order to be cleansed and ready.
-He performed his work well in the spirit of the prophet Elijah, just as had been written by Malachi, and all played out according to the plan of God.
-Yet, in the end, John found himself alone in a dungeon in King Herod’s jail.
-Unlike his predecessor Elijah who had been freed by God from the vengeful Queen Jezebel, John the Baptist would not enjoy divine escape from his persecution, and his depressing situation apparently caused him to doubt whether Jesus really was who John thought he was.
+John the Baptist’s ministry of preparing hearts for the appearance of Jesus was foretold of hundreds of years before by two of God’s prophets, Isaiah and Malachi.
+John had a powerful and effective ministry, drawing large crowds to hear the good news of Jesus’ coming, and baptizing them to make them cleansed and ready for the Messiah.
+John performed his work in the spirit and power of the prophet Elijah, as had been written of by Malachi, and his ministry played out according to God’s plan.
+Yet, despite his credentials and all of his divine support, John spent the last of his days of his life in a dungeon, in King Herod’s jail.
+Unlike his predecessor, Elijah, who had been protected by God from vengeful Queen Jezebel, John the Baptist would not enjoy such escape from his persecution.
+His surprising, depressing situation apparently weighed heavily upon his faith, leading him to wonder whether or not Jesus really was who John believed Him to be.

-2 When John heard in prison what the Messiah was doing, he sent a message by his disciples 3 and asked Him, “Are You the One who is to come, or should we expect someone else?”
+When John heard in prison what the Messiah was doing, he sent a message by his disciples and asked Him, “Are You the One who is to come, or should we expect someone else?”
+Matthew 11:2-3 (HCSB)

-Jesus was quoting to John from the prophet Isaiah, who was describing the signs of the coming kingdom and its Messiah.
-This same prophet would also prophesy about the coming of John the Baptist.
-Isaiah wrote of the eternal kingdom:
+Jesus was quoting from the prophet Isaiah, who had described the signs of the coming kingdom and its Messiah.
+Ironically, this same prophet had also prophesied about the coming of John the Baptist.

 1 The wilderness and the wasteland shall be glad for them,